Washington Township opens two brand-new schools with safety and technology upgrades

 She hopes to have all other renovations done by 2024.

-Voters also passed a 2016 referendum which raised $6.5 million over 7 years to pay for staffing for the new school.
+Voters also passed a 2016 referendum which raised $6.5 million over seven years to pay for staffing for the new school.